-If it is new for this community then the Trust is interested
+If it is new for this community then they are interested in hearing about it.

-The Trust normally give grants to projects where an initial £125 to £2,500 can make a real difference.
-It almost never makes contributions to large appeals, such as for buildings or minibuses.
-In general, it looks at what it is costing per-head to reach the people the project is helping.
+They normally give grants to projects where an initial £125 to £2,500 can make a real difference.
+In general, they will look at what it is costing per-head to reach the people the project is helping.